DavidJKTofan/davidjktofan.me/content/post/cloudflare-ipfs-gateway/index.md

 IPFS allows us to serve content from a custom domain over HTTPs, and browser files stored on IPFS, while Cloudflare's gateway allows one to browse any file stored on the public IPFS network by going to `cloudflare-ipfs.com/...`.

-More information on the [Dev Docs](https://developers.cloudflare.com/distributed-web/ipfs-gateway).
+More information on the [Dev Docs](https://developers.cloudflare.com/distributed-web/ipfs-gateway) – the demo might take some time to load, depending on how many other nodes or users have accessed the content recently.

 {{% toc %}}